stain/ro-crate-paper/manuscript.md

 RO-Crate provides an approach to packaging digital research artefacts with structured metadata.
 This approach assists developers and researchers to produce and consume FAIR archives of their research.

 RO-Crate is formed by a set of best practice recommendations, developed by an open and broad community.
 These guidelines show how to use "just enough" Linked Data standards in a consistent way.
 The use of structured metadata with a rich base vocabulary can cover general-purpose contextual relations, with a Linked Data foundation that ensures extensibility to domain- and application-specific uses.
+We can therefore consider an RO-Crate not just as a structured data archive, but as a multimodal scholarly knowledge graph that can help "FAIRify" and combine metadata of existing resources.

 The adoption of simple Web technologies in the RO-Crate specification has helped a rapid development of a wide variety of supporting open source tools and libraries.
 RO-Crate fits into the larger landscape of open scholarly communication and FAIR Digital Object infrastructure, and can be integrated into data repository platforms.
 RO-Crate can be applied as a data/metadata exchange mechanism, assist in long-term archival preservation of metadata and data, or simply used at a small scale by individual researchers.
 Thanks to its strong community support, new and improved profiles and tools are being continuously added to the RO-Crate tooling landscape, making it easier for adopters to find examples and support for their own use case.